FFmpeg/FFV1/ffv1.md

 #### Signed Golomb Rice Codes

 This coding mode uses Golomb Rice codes.
-The VLC is split into 2 parts, the prefix stores the most significant bits and the suffix stores the k least significant bits or stores the whole number in the ESC case.
+The VLC is split into two parts.
+The prefix stores the most significant bits and the suffix stores the k least significant bits or stores the whole number in the ESC case.

 ```c
 pseudo-code                                                   | type